CLB56/tips_and_tricks/general.md

 - PLUGIN surround : No issue for installation.
 No need to modify vimrc.
 But in normal mode, use cs "the former quotes" "the new quote" without semi colons. for example cs"' and not :cs"'

 - PLUGIN syntastic : I cloned the github in the start folder.
-Then sudo apt install python3-pip the i installed the spellchecker (from the openstack team) bandit pip3 install bandit.
+Then sudo apt install python3-pip the i installed the spellchecker (from the openstack team) bandit pip3 install bandit. i CAN T MAKE IT WORKING!

 - Folding functions and class : it doesn't wrok well but this code in the vimrc works a bit :
    " Enable folding of Class and Methods for Python